Judas Iscariot

 The Gnostic Gospel of Judas portrays Judas's actions as done in obedience to instructions given to him by Jesus, and that Judas understood the Old Testament God (the Demiurge) as distinguishable from the true, unknowable God of the New Testament, the Monad or the One.
 Jesus transcends the domain of the demiurge, revealing deeper truths to Judas.
 This opens both Jesus and Judas to disclose a broader understanding of the Pleroma, which has inspired artists, writers, and thinkers.
 The Gospel was denounced as heresy in 180 AD by Irenaeus.

 Due to his notorious role in all the gospel narratives, Judas remains a controversial figure in Christian history.
 His betrayal is seen as setting in motion the events that led to Jesus's crucifixion and resurrection, which, according to traditional Christian theology brought salvation to humanity.
-Since the Middle Ages, Judas has sometimes been portrayed as a personification of the Jewish people, and his betrayal has been used to justify Christian antisemitism.
+Since the Middle Ages, Judas has sometimes been portrayed as a personification of the Jewish people and the Pharisees, and his betrayal has been used to justify Christian antisemitism.